Barrios' War of Reunification: Invasion of El Salvador

 On 31 March, Barrios marched his soldiers into Salvadoran territory and the first target to capture was the town of Chalchuapa.
 The Salvadorans defended the town with a garrison of 5,000 soldiers under the command of Adán Mora.
 The Guatemalans waged a battle from 1 to 2 April but the defensive forces stood their ground.
 Barrios was killed during the battle with reports claiming he was either shot in the heart by a Salvadoran soldier and fell off his horse or that he was shot in the back by a Guatemalan soldier who accidentally shot him.

 After Barrios was killed, one of his military officers, Felipe Cruz, took command of the army.
 He attempted to keep waging battle, but due to falling morale, he had his forces retreat.

 Peace

 Zaldívar attempted to seek peace but Cruz initially refused.
 Honduras and Nicaragua agreed to peace on 11 April while Guatemala, El Salvador, and Costa Rica came to peace on 14 April.

 Aftermath

-After Barrios' death, Alejandro M. Sinibaldi became President of Guatemala, who was then succeeded by Barillas in 1886.
+After Barrios' death, Alejandro M. Sinibaldi became acting president of Guatemala, who was then succeeded by Barillas shortly afterwards.
 Zaldívar was overthrown on 22 June by Francisco Menéndez.
 Costa Rican President Próspero Fernández Oreamuno died in office during the war and was succeeded by Bernardo Soto Alfaro.